refractproject/rfcs/text/0000-clarity-api-description.md

 # Unresolved questions

-## Category Element

-What is a "category"?
-Does this word make sense used here?
-Maybe something like “section” or from the HTML world “div”?

 ## Transition Attributes

 I think it would be helpful to call this something other than attributes, as this will not be obvious to most people.